The chloride contamination in Stoney Creek from salt applied to roads on Burnaby Mountain is continuing.

 - Is Stoney creek the only salmon creek in the BC Lower Mainland affected by road salt?

 - Are Coho salmon more affected by pulses of salt than Chum?
-(See MacIntyre’s studies on road runoff in Washington state.)
-If so, this might partly explain why Coho are in decline here.
+(See Jen MacIntyre’s studies on road runoff in Washington state.)

 To answer Question 1., SCEC is widening its water monitoring activities by engaging high school students to monitor local creeks using kits from WaterRangers and putting more conductivity loggers in surrounding streams.
 We have applied for grants from NSERC and PSF to fund this program.